BenjaminBest/StockTradingAnalysisWebsite/README.md

   * Historical/daily basis quotes can be downloaded (if stock with WKN was configured)
 * Administration
   * Test data generation
+  * Scheduler for the background jobs which are downloading quotes

 Features (not yet migrated)
 --------------